george-oakling/GoogleMap/docs/index.md

 {/block scripts}
 ```

 IMarkersProvider implementation
 ------------------------------

-The IMarkersProvider interface is quite easy to understand, but it has to implement the functions of getInRectangle and getAll, which return array of markers, which one of each shloud have these proportions:
+The IMarkersProvider interface is quite easy to understand, but it has to implement the functions of getInRectangle and getAll, which return array of markers, which is described here:

 ```php
 $markers = array(